- What Is AWS Cloud?

 5. Amazon RDS

 The Amazon Relational Database Service, also called Amazon RDS, is a group of managed services that make it easy to set up, run, and scale databases in the cloud.
 With Amazon RDS on AWS Outposts, you can deploy on-premises any of seven popular engines.
 They include Amazon Aurora with MySQL support, Amazon Aurora with PostgreSQL support, MySQL, MariaDB, PostgreSQL, Oracle, and SQL Server.

 6. AWS Lambda

-AWS Lambda is a serverless, event-driven compute service that lets you run code for almost any kind of application.
+AWS Lambda is a serverless, event-driven computing service that lets you run code for almost any kind of application.
 You don’t even have to set up or manage servers first.
-Lambda can be triggered by more than 200 different AWS services and software as a service (SaaS) apps, and you will only be charged for the resources you actually use.
+Lambda can be triggered by more than 200 different AWS services and software-as-a-service (SaaS) apps, and you will only be charged for the resources you actually use.